DARPA-ASKEM/beaker-climate-data-utility/README.md

-# Beaker Climate Data Operators
+# Beaker Climate Data Utility

 Beaker Climate Data Operators is a Beaker module designed to handle geographical/climate data.
 It provides a set of tools for detecting the resolution of a dataset, which can be particularly useful when regridding a dataset or when the resolution is unknown.